-- For relieving cuts during shortening - For wood carving
+- For relieving cuts during bucking - For wood carving

-- Use a low kickback saw chain and proceed with special care - Begin cut by applying the lower portion of the guide bar nose - do not use upper portion because of risk of kickback.
-Cut at full strength until the depth of the kerf is twice the width of the guide bar - Swing the machine slowly into the plunge cutting position - risk of kickback and pushback! - Make the plunge cut very carefully.
-Risk of pushback.
+- Use a low kickback chain and be especially cautious - Begin the cut by applying the lower portion of the guide bar tip - do not use the upper portion - risk of kickback!
+Cut at full strength until the depth of the kerf is twice the width of the guide bar

+- 2. Swing the machine slowly into the plunge cutting position risk of kickback and pushback! - 3.
+Make the plunge cut very carefully danger of pushback!